-“Every five minutes, our cloud-based AI pulls a snapshot of the data centre cooling system from thousands of sensors and feeds it into our deep neural networks, which predict how different combinations of potential actions will affect future energy consumption,” Google’s Amanda Gasparik and DeepMind’s Chris Gamble and Jim Gao reported in a release.
+“Every five minutes, our cloud-based AI pulls a snapshot of the data center cooling system from thousands of sensors and feeds it into our deep neural networks, which predict how different combinations of potential actions will affect future energy consumption,” Google's Amanda Gasparik and DeepMind's Chris Gamble and Jim Gao reported in a release.

-The idea effectively emerged from a trial and error approach of the previous AI recommendation system, as while Google data centre operators praised the system for revealing new best practices (like spreading the cooling load across more equipment rather than less), actually putting the recommendations into practice required too much operator effort and supervision.
+The idea effectively emerged from a trial and error approach of the previous AI recommendation system, as while Google data center operators praised the system for revealing new best practices (like spreading the cooling load across more equipment rather than less), actually putting the recommendations into practice required too much operator effort and supervision.

 “We wanted to achieve energy savings with less operator overhead.
-Automating the system enabled us to implement more granular actions at greater frequency, while making fewer mistakes,” says Google data centre operator Dan Fuenffinger.
+Automating the system enabled us to implement more granular actions at greater frequency, while making fewer mistakes,” says Google data center operator Dan Fuenffinger.

 Hence Google implemented the new AI system to remove some of the manual implementation.

 Google has thousands of servers and it is mission critical that they all run reliably and efficiently.
 In light of this, the company asserts it has tailored the AI agents from the ground up with safety and reliability the priority, using eight different mechanisms in an effort to guarantee reliable system behaviour.